geo-python/site/source/lessons/L2/git-basics.rst

 Stage changes in the plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Make changes in the README.md files.
+- Make changes in the README.md file (or any other file in the repository).
 The Git plugin should detect the changes once you have saved the file:

 .. figure:: img/git-plugin-tracked-changes.png

-- Stage the changes using arrow-button:
+- Stage the changes using the arrow-button:

 .. figure:: img/git-plugin-staged-changes.png